hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 !!! note

-    On AWS, a known [RocksDB](https://github.com/facebook/rocksdb/issues/6435) issue causes fast sync to fail occassionally.
+    When running Besu on certian cloud providers, a known [RocksDB](https://github.com/facebook/rocksdb/issues/6435) issue causes fast sync to fail occassionally.
 The following error is displayed repeatedly:

     ```
     ...